The heritage

 Quantum mechanics

-In this video, Professor Maria Bondani, lecturer at the University of Insubria and researcher at the CNR, guides students on a journey of discovery into quantum mechanics, explaining why it is not just a complex theory, but a key to understanding many technologies and phenomena that are already part of our everyday lives.
-An invitation to look at science with curiosity and a critical spirit, just as Talent Garden asks us to do.
+Professor Maria Bondani, a lecturer at the University of Insubria and a researcher at the CNR, guides students through an exploration of quantum mechanics.
+It is not merely a complex theory, but a key to understanding many technologies and phenomena that are already part of our daily lives.

 Talent Garden